kuzudb/kuzudb.github.io/docs/blog/what-every-gdbms-should-do.md

 Until then, happy new years from the cold but cozy winter of Canada and `pip install Kùzu`!

 [^1]: Interestingly, Bachmann is one of a handful of Turing laureates without any academic career.
 If you love DBMSs, listen to this talk  where he remembers his IDS days!
-Amusingly, he also talks about how he didn't know who Turing was when got the Turing award and how he met Turing's mother in England :)(XXX emoji).]
+Amusingly, he also talks about how he didn't know who Turing was when got the Turing award and how he met Turing's mother in England for tea 😀.]

 [^2]: When I say GDBMSs here, I'm referring to the core engines that implement the high-level languages of these systems and [not the analytics libraries](1, 2, ...) above these core engines that run iterative graph analytics computations, such as finding connected components, or PageRank, or betweenness centrality.
 These computations are better understood through either direct graph formalisms or linear algebra (and not relational) operations.

 [^3]: I am a strong supporter of devoting a few lectures to GDBMSs after covering the fundamental topics on the relational model and RDBMSs in core introduction to DBMSs courses in undergraduate curriculums.
 Students should broaden their perspectives on the available data models and query/programming languages to them when they develop applications.
 GDBMSs is an obvious choice here.
 So is Datalog and RDF/SparQL.

 [^4]: We articulated this list of features in our CIDR 2023 paper.
 Incidentally, [a paper](https://www.cidrdb.org/cidr2023/papers/p66-wolde.pdf) written by CWI on a graph query extension to DuckDB, had a 12-item list of "techniques" that GDBMSs should implement at their cores.
 Let me call this the CWI list.
 These items are not features in the sense I'm using the word, so I call them techniques.
 As you'll see my features are higher-level system properties from user's perspective.
 Peter Boncz, who is renowned in the field for having written or advised many successful DBMSs that spinned off, presented the CWI paper.
 I highly recommend this as another reading if you want to know more about Peter and his co-authors' technical insights about how GDBMSs should be architected.
 Importantly, Kùzu has integrated or is in the process of integrating 11 of the 12 techniques in the CWI list(bulk path finding is the one we have to do more thinking on) and our prior publications had also articulated many of these insights,  such as the fact that [GDBMSs should be columnar systems](https://www.vldb.org/pvldb/vol14/p2491-gupta.pdf) doing vectorized querying and of course we did a ton of work on [worst-case optimal joins](https://www.vldb.org/pvldb/vol12/p1692-mhedhbi.pdf) and [factorization](https://www.cidrdb.org/cidr2023/papers/p48-jin.pdf), which are also in the CWI list.
 I should acknowledge that Peter had been advocating for some of the techniques on the CWI list at least since 2018.
-I remember a presentation he gave in 2018 to GDBMSs researchers and developers titled "Why are existing GDBMSs Incompetent?", which listed some of the techniques in his list.
+I remember a presentation he gave in 2018 to GDBMSs researchers and developers titled "Why are Existing GDBMSs Incompetent?", which listed some of the techniques in the CWI list and visibly has inspired the title of this blog.

 [^5]: Although some refer to these as an "adjacency list index" because that's a common term in graph terminology but I need to pay my respects to the giants in the field: these are plain old [1980s Valduriez join indices](https://dl.acm.org/doi/abs/10.1145/22952.22955).
 And no, they were invented in the context of RDBMSs.
 That said, they never found much adoption in RDBMSs.
 But they are almost universally adopted in GDBMSs.